Trump’s former ICE chief turns the tables on Harris' 'border hawk' narrative

-Tom Homan, a Fox News contributor who previously served as acting director of Immigration and Customs Enforcement (ICE) under former President Trump, is preparing to engage in a series of virtual town halls with his nonprofit, Border911.
+Tom Homan, a Fox News contributor who previously served as acting director of Immigration and Customs Enforcement (ICE) under former President Trump, is preparing to engage in a series of virtual town halls with his nonprofit, Border911 Inc.

-He intends for the town halls to bring awareness to the facts about the consequences of the ongoing crisis at the southern border, including sex trafficking and the smuggling of fentanyl into the United States.
+He intends for the town halls to bring awareness to the facts about the consequences of the ongoing crisis at the southern border, including sex trafficking and the smuggling of fentanyl into the U.S.

 MEXICAN GOVERNMENT BUSES MIGRANTS TO US BORDER AS ILLEGAL IMMIGRATION BECOMES TOP ELECTION ISSUE

-As part of that, he is challenging the narrative by Vice President Kamala Harris that she is tough on border security.
+As part of that, Homan is challenging the narrative by Harris that she is tough on border security.
 A recent ad by Harris said that "fixing the border is tough, so is Kamala Harris."

 They include her saying she was open to "starting from scratch" with ICE, decriminalizing illegal crossings, saying she supported "sanctuary" city laws and comparing ICE to the Ku Klux Klan as a senator.